Nicolai Gedda: Honours

-Personal life
+Personal life and death

-Outside music Gedda had many hobbies, as a keen sportsman, a connoisseur of painting and sculpture, and well-read in literature, often reading works of major novelists in the original where he commanded the language.
+Outside music Gedda had many hobbies, as a keen sportsman and a connoisseur of painting and sculpture.
+He was well-read in literature, often reading works of major novelists in the original where he commanded the language.
 He also had a passion for visiting zoos, saying that if he did not have to travel for his profession he would like "to keep a complete menagerie in my home".

-His first marriage was to the pianist Nadine Sapounoff-Nova (1953–1961), his second to Anastasia Caraviotis, an American of Greek origin (1965–1991), and last from 1997 to the journalist and writer Aino Sellermark.
+Gedda's first marriage was to the pianist Nadine Sapounoff-Nova (1953–1961), his second to Anastasia Caraviotis, an American of Greek origin (1965–1991), and last from 1997 to the journalist and writer Aino Sellermark.

-He published his first memoir, Gåvan är inte gratis (The gift is not free) in 1977, with the help of his future wife, Aino Sellermark.
+Gedda published his first memoir, Gåvan är inte gratis (The gift is not free) in 1977, with the help of his future wife, Aino Sellermark.
 This was translated as Nicolai Gedda: My Life and Art, which Amadeus Press published in 1999.

-His death on 8 January 2017, aged 91, was not announced by his family until 9 February 2017.
-He died after a heart attack at his home in Tolochenaz in the canton of Vaud, Switzerland.
+Gedda died on 8 January 2017, aged 91, following a heart attack at his home in Tolochenaz in the canton of Vaud, Switzerland.
+His death was not announced by his family until 9 February 2017.
+He was buried in an unmarked memorial plot (minneslund) in Galärvarvskyrkogården, Stockholm.